SURGroup/UQpy/docs/source/inference/bayes_parameter_estimation.rst

 The :class:`.BayesParameterEstimation` leverages the :class:`.MCMC` or :class:`ImportanceSampling` classes of the :py:mod:`.sampling` module of :py:mod:`UQpy`.
 When creating a :class:`.BayesParameterEstimation` object, an object of class :class:`.MCMC` or :class:`.ImportanceSampling` is created and saved as an attribute `sampler`.
-The :meth:`run` method of the :meth:`.BayesParameterEstimation` class then calls the:meth:`run` method of that sampler, thus the user can add samples as they wish by calling the :meth:`run` method several times.
+The :meth:`run` method of the :meth:`.BayesParameterEstimation` class then calls the :py:meth:`run` method of that sampler, thus the user can add samples as they wish by calling the :meth:`run` method several times.

 BayesParameterEstimation Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Methods
+"""""""
 .. autoclass:: UQpy.inference.BayesParameterEstimation
-    :members:
+    :members: run

-    :private-members:
+Attributes
+""""""""""
+.. autoattribute:: UQpy.inference.BayesParameterEstimation.sampler